Coronavirus/ Covid 19

 “[T]he sessions were well planned and the information was very clear and easy to understand”

-Term 2 at Lawn Manor is now well underway and we already have plenty of activity planned, including CV workshops for all of Year 11 to take place during their Personal Development Day, welcoming a new group of students on the mentoring programme, preparation sessions for the ‘Involve’ project with Villiers Park and a Revision Workshop which will be facilitated by The University of Oxford in readiness for the launch of the new revision app!
+The work continued into Term 2, with CV workshops for all of Year 11 taking place during their Personal Development Day, a new group of students on the mentoring programme, preparation sessions for the ‘Involve’ project with Villiers Park and a revision workshop facilitated by The University of Oxford preparing students for the new revision app!